2600hz/kazoo/ANNOUNCEMENTS.md

 #### CouchDB

 Upgrading will change the way Kazoo interacts with CouchDB (including deprecating using BigCouch and recommending CouchDB!).
-For most operations, nothing will be noticably different.
+For most operations, nothing will be noticeably different.

 ## Upcoming